How to Solve Evernote Sync Issues

 If none of these tips solve your sync issue, then please email support and let us know about it.
-You can always message us by clicking the help icon in the bottom right of your dashboard while logged in.
+You can always reach us via email at firstname.lastname@example.org.

 While we do everything we can to avoid them, sometimes our team makes mistakes that cause temporary sync delays and server downtime.
-If this happens, we will keep you updated through our social media accounts on Twitter and Facebook, or send you a message through support if it’s going to be longer than a couple hours.
+If this happens, we will keep you updated through our social media accounts on Twitter, or send you a message through support if it’s going to be longer than a couple hours.